taura/parallel-distributed-programming-code/21mnist/README.md

 * The model is a C++ translation of `mnist` model in pytorch examples https://github.com/pytorch/examples/tree/main/mnist
 * The original pytorch model is written in python but the baseline code provided herein is purely C++ that does not rely on any external library
   * mnist is actually the name of the database, not a neural network model, so the name `mnist` is a bit of misnomer, but this is what pytorch examples name it and we will use the same name
-* If you want, you may run the orignal pytorch implementation as follows, just to get a sense of how the learning should progress
+* If you want, you may run the original pytorch implementation as follows, just to get a sense of how the learning should progress
 * My C++ translation tries to faithfully replicate what the pytorch implementation does, so you can compare your implementation with the pytorch implementation
 ```
 $ git clone git@github.com:pytorch/examples.git